hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 ---
 title: "Apollo Mutation"
 metaTitle: "Apollo Mutation | Svelte Apollo Tutorial"
-metaDescription: "We will use the Apollo Client useMutation from @apollo/client in React app as an example to insert new data and update cache locally using readQuery and writeQuery."
+metaDescription: "We will use the mutation from Svelte Apollo in Svelte app as an example to insert new data and update cache locally using readQuery and writeQuery."
 ---

 ### Apollo Mutation